Dispersion of activity at an active-passive nematic interface: Method

 The time evolution of the system is governed by the Beris-Edwards~\cite{beris1994thermodynamics}, the continuity, the Navier-Stokes~\cite{beris1994thermodynamics} and the advection-diffusion equation~\cite{succi2018lattice}, respectively:

 where $D_{\alpha\beta} = (\partial_\alpha u_\beta + \partial_\beta u_\alpha)/2$ is the shear rate.
-Equation.~\eqref{beris-edwards-eq} describes the evolution of the order parameter $Q_{\alpha\beta}$ for uniaxial nematics, Eqs.~\eqref{navier-stokes-eq} and~\eqref{continuity-eq} describe the evolution of the velocity field $u_\alpha$ and Eq.~\eqref{adv-diff-eq} describes the evolution of the activity field. $\Gamma$ is the system dependent rotational diffusivity, $\rho$ is the density, $\chi$ is the friction with the substrate, $\eta$ is the shear-viscosity and $D_m$ is the diffusion coefficient.
-The last term in Eq.~\eqref{navier-stokes-eq} is the active stress, which corresponds to a force dipole density, with the activity parameter $\zeta$ being positive for extensile systems (composed of pusher particles) and negative for contractile ones (composed of puller particles).
-Gradients in $Q_{\alpha\beta}$ and $\zeta$ produce a flow field, which is the source of hydrodynamic instabilities in active nematics.
+Equation.~\eqref{beris-edwards-eq} describes the evolution of the order parameter $Q_{\alpha\beta}$ for nematics, Eqs.~\eqref{navier-stokes-eq} and~\eqref{continuity-eq} describe the evolution of the velocity field $u_\alpha$ and Eq.~\eqref{adv-diff-eq} describes the evolution of the activity field. $\Gamma$ is the system dependent rotational diffusivity, $\rho$ is the density, $\chi$ is the friction with the substrate, $\eta$ is the shear-viscosity and $D_m$ is the diffusion coefficient.
+Although the Reynolds number is typically small in active turbulent systems, the inertial term in Eq.~\eqref{navier-stokes-eq} can influence the flow as its effect accumulates in time and may give rise to large-scale fluid motion~\cite{PhysRevLett.127.268005}.
+Moreover, while we use a 3D model the directors lie within the plane and the gradients in the third direction, perpendicular to the plane, are zero as we apply periodic conditions in this direction.
+Under these conditions, the model becomes effectively 2D~\cite{C9SM02475A}.
+The last term in Eq.~\eqref{navier-stokes-eq} is the active stress, which corresponds to a force dipole density, with the activity strength $\zeta$ being positive for extensile systems (or pusher particles) and negative for contractile ones (puller particles). $C$ is the local concentration of nutrients modelled by a scalar field that is globally conserved.
+We refer to the product $\zeta C$ as the activity field in line with the nomenclature used in previous works~\cite{C9SM00859D, C9SM02306B, marenduzzo07steady}.
+Thus, $\zeta$ is the coupling constant between the concentration of nutrients and the generation of active stresses (it can be thought of as the ``quality'' of the nutrients or the effect of a particular nutrient on different species of bacteria) while $C$ is the concentration of those nutrients.
+Gradients in $Q_{\alpha\beta}$ and $C$ produce a flow field, which is the source of the hydrodynamic instabilities in active nematics.
 The co-rotational term is: